Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

    });
 ```

+## Next step

+Let's now proceed to [Chapter 3](../Chapter3/README.md) of this tutorial where we demonstrate how to deploy this project on Azure Storage (for SPA) and Azure App Service (for Web API).

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

 ## Debugging the sample